-Discover the old paths the smugglers used to get their cargoes
+Gunsgreen House is now closed for the winter season, so why now take a walk to discover the old paths the smugglers used to get their cargoes

 out of sight!

-Eyemouth circular walk via Coldingham
+Our Eyemouth circular walk (via Coldingham)

 An excellent and signposted track leads away from the Linkim Shore.
 This historic footpath is well worth exploring to take in the flavour of the hinterland with its attractive wooded and farming landscapes – but also because you walk in smugglers’ footsteps.
 NB Make sure you get the whole Smugglers Trail on a special map you can buy from the Gunsgreen House shop.